chendry10/ClimateTemperature/index.md

 </a>

 # **Cameron Hendry and Eli Buffington**
-📍 **Location**: Washington

-# Climate and Temperature Relationship

 # Correlation between carbon dioxide emissions and Temperature in the United States

 # Introduction